usdoj-crt/beta-ada/_pages/_resources/medical-care-mobility.md

 800-514-0301 (Voice) and 800-514-0383 (TTY)
 M-W, F 9:30 a.m. – 12:00 p.m. and 3:00 p.m. - 5:30 p.m., Th 2:30 p.m. – 5:30 p.m.
 (Eastern Time) to speak with an ADA Specialist.
 Calls are confidential.

 For people with disabilities, this publication is available in alternate formats.
+Reproduction of this document is encouraged.

 For more information about Section 504,visit the [Department of Health and Human Services Office for Civil Rights website](https://www.hhs.gov/ocr).
 You may also search the list of [HHS OCR regional offices](https://www.hhs.gov/ocr/about-us/contact-us/index.html) near you.

 Section 504's requirements for new construction and alterations to buildings and facilities are found at 45 C.F.R.
 Part 84, Subpart C for recipients of federal financial assistance.
 The regulations are available at [https://www.hhs.gov/ocr/about-us/contact-us/index.html](https://www.hhs.gov/ocr/about-us/contact-us/index.html)